nawordar/ts-when/README.md

 ### Creating custom `when`

-Currently new features can only be added by including them in a library or using custom matcher it's enough for the task.\
+Currently new features can only be added by including them in a library or using custom matcher if it's enough for the task.\
 Another problem is than adding new features to the library requires a lot of boilerplate and risks breaking another functionality.

 I am currently trying to solve both problems by adding a '`when` creator':